 Abilities are classified in three groups: OFFENSIVE, DEFENSIVE and SUPPORT.
 Offensive abilities generally do harm to others (think a fireball).
 Defensive abilities protect you or others from damage (think a magikal shield).
 Support abilities typically buff you or others or boost stats (think healing or making you resistant to poisons).

 Some abilities rely on having a particular weapon equipped and you can’t use them otherwise.
 Some of these may be very specific such as requiring a bow or a crossbow, but others can be general such as requiring any melee weapon.
-And most abilities require no weapon at all.
+But most abilities require no weapon at all.

 Most abilities have a COOLDOWN period, which is a number of rounds that must pass before you can use that same ability again (you can use other abilities in the meantime).
 The typical cooldown period is 4 rounds, but this can vary.
-More powerful abilities, or abilities whose effects last longer, typically have longer cooldown periods between 8 and 14 rounds.
+More powerful abilities, or abilities whose effects last longer, typically have longer cooldown periods between 6 and 12 rounds.
 Some abilities have no cooldown period whatsoever and can essentially be used every turn (the Alchemist’s various elemental shots are like this).

-Unless stated otherwise, most abilities’ effects last between 2-3 rounds, although the user may possess certain attributes and/or skills that can boost this.
-For example, if a Druid casts Bane (a spell that weakens enemies), anyone that is successfully hit will have the WEAKNESS effect applied to them for between 2-3 rounds, assuming no boost from personal traits or skills.
+Unless stated otherwise, most abilities’ effects last between 2-3 rounds, referred to as DURATION, although the user may possess certain attributes and/or skills that can boost this.
+For example, if a Druid casts Bane (a spell that weakens enemies), anyone that is successfully hit will have the WEAK effect applied to them for between 2-3 rounds, assuming no boost from personal traits or skills.
 But if this same Druid has the Weak in the Knees skill (which adds +1 duration to any WEAK effects), the duration will be 3-4 rounds.
 Until the effect wears off, the victim will only do 50% of their normal melee damage.

 Some abilities require an initial roll to see if there is a successful hit, just like with a melee or ranged attack as discussed in the section on Accuracy (although the numbers used may be different).
 If the hit is successful, then the ability’s effects are dealt to the victim, whatever they may be.
 However, this is typically only the case with abilities that do physical damage or elemental damage.

-One last thing to consider regarding abilities: many abilities cause ELEMENTAL damage (FIRE, ICE, SHOCK or POISON).
+There is one last thing to consider regarding abilities.
+Many abilities cause ELEMENTAL damage (FIRE, ICE, SHOCK, POISON, and even in some cases WATER).
 As you learned in the Health section of this guide, and will read more on in the Armor section, elemental damage bypasses armor so can be fairly powerful.
 But in addition to that, fire, ice and shock have potential follow-on effects for a successful hit, depending on how much damage is done.
 The more damage that is done, the more of a chance for the effect.
 Fire can cause PANIC, ice can cause SLOW, and shock can cause STUN.
 Each of these has a separate roll after the elemental damage is applied and the chance is roughly 5% per damage point done.
 So if someone takes 3 points of fire damage, there is a 15% chance they will be afflicted with PANIC (barring any natural resistances to it).
-Ice damage has an additional benefit in that it also reduces stamina by 2 times the amount of elemental damage, so someone that takes 5 points of ice damage also loses 10 points of stamina.
-This is automatic with no roll required.

 Poison is considered an elemental attack, but it is different from the others in that it never drains health.
 Instead, poisons affect stamina, typically for a few rounds.
 This is important to keep in mind so you don’t choose to go it alone in a dungeon armed only with a Wand of Poison.
 You may wind up scratching your head as to why you can’t seem to kill any monsters!
 Poison is still useful, but not as your sole weapon.
 If poisoned, you can mitigate the effects by using DEFEND.
 That is detailed more in the Battle Tactics section.